 “Good writing is expressing one’s thoughts and ideas in a coherent fashion using the appropriate forms of the language.
 It is the result of much practice and hard work.
 This means that the ability to write well is not a privilege extended to only a few.
 Anyone can improve his /her writing if he/she is willing to work hard at it.“

-I hope this post is helpful to you and your child.
+I hope this post is helpful for you and your child.